alirezaarezoomand/KnabCodingAssessment/Answers to technical questions.md

 * Implementing an appropriating User interface
 * Applying facilities for monitoring the performance
 * Adding more unit and integration tests
+* Applying Circuit Breaker tools like Polly
+* Implementing other third party api to make failover and redundant services
 * Thinking about deployment

 ### 2. What was the most useful feature that was added to the latest version of your language of choice?
 Please include a snippet of code that shows how you've used it.